-The qualifying investor alternative investment fund ("QIAIF") is one of the two regulated alternative investment fund structures introduced upon the implementation of the Alternative Investment Fund Managers Directive ("AIFMD") in Ireland.
+The qualifying investor alternative investment fund ("QIAIF") is one of the two regulated alternative investment fund structures introduced upon the implementation of the Alternative Investment Fund Managers Directive ("AIFMD") in Ireland1.
 The QIAIF retains most of the key features of the pre-AIFMD qualifying investor fund ("QIF") in terms of legal forms, qualifying investors, permitted investments and relevant service providers.

-The renamed QIF has been one of the most successful fund structures in Ireland to date, its success mirroring the market appetite for a sophisticated regulated product facilitating hedge fund and other alternative investment strategies.
-According to figures released by the Central Bank of Ireland (the "Central Bank") in August 2013, the number of QIFs had reached an all-time high of 1,776 funds and assets had reached a new peak of €225 billion - increasing 20% during 2011 and 12% in 2012.
+The QIAIF has been one of the most successful fund structures in Ireland to date, its success mirroring the market appetite for a sophisticated regulated product facilitating hedge fund and other alternative investment strategies.
+According to figures released by the Central Bank of Ireland (the "Central Bank") in December 2015, the number of QIAIFs had reached an all-time high of 1,961 funds and assets had reached a new peak of €369 billion - increasing 16% during 2015 and 35% in 2014, following the implementation of the AIFMD.

-The QIAIF is a well-established, regulated investment fund vehicle which has the characteristics and flexibility of the typical hedge fund products while authorised and regulated by the Central Bank.
-As the QIAIF already complied with the majority of the requirements of the AIFMD, Ireland was AIFMD-ready in advance of the AIFMD transposition deadline and establishing an Irish QIAIF is an efficient route to AIFMD compliance for both EU and non-EU alternative investment funds managers.
+The QIAIF is a well-established, regulated investment fund vehicle which has the characteristics and flexibility of typical hedge fund products, while authorised and regulated by the Central Bank.
+As the pre-existing QIF already complied with the majority of the requirements of the AIFMD, Ireland was AIFMD-ready in advance of the AIFMD transposition deadline.
+Establishing an Irish QIAIF is therefore an efficient route to AIFMD compliance for both EU and non-EU alternative investment funds managers.

 QIAIFs benefit from a fast-track authorisation process meaning that a QIAIF can be authorised by the Central Bank within 24 hours of filing the appropriate documentation.
-Like its QIF predecessor, the QIAIF product will be attractive for fund managers who are considering the redomiciliation of previously unregulated funds to Ireland under the Irish redomiciliation provisions.
-These provisions facilitate a straightforward migration process to Ireland for investment funds from the Cayman Islands, British Virgin Islands, Jersey, Guernsey, Bermuda and the Isle of Man.
+Like its QIF predecessor, the QIAIF product will be attractive for fund managers who are considering the redomiciliation of previously unregulated funds to Ireland under the Irish re-domiciliation provisions.
+These provisions facilitate a straightforward migration process to Ireland for investment fund companies from the Cayman Islands, British Virgin Islands, Jersey, Guernsey, Bermuda and the Isle of Man where the fund is migrating as an investment company and the Cayman Islands, British Virgin Islands and Jersey where the fund is migrating as an ICAV.

-The purpose of this note is to summarise the key features of a QIAIF.
-For further information on any aspect of this note, please contact a member of the Asset Management and Investment Funds Group at Matheson, at the contact details set out at the end of this brochure.
+The purpose of this briefing note is to summarise the key features of a QIAIF.
+For further information on any aspect of this note, please contact a member of the Asset Management and Investment Funds Group at Matheson, at the contact details set out at the end of this publication.